Brown v. Board of Education: Consensus building

 While all but one justice personally rejected segregation, the judicial restraint faction questioned whether the Constitution gave the court the power to order its end.
 The activist faction believed the Fourteenth Amendment did give the necessary authority and were pushing to go ahead.
 Warren, who held only a recess appointment, held his tongue until the Senate confirmed his appointment.

-Warren convened a meeting of the justices, and presented to them the simple argument that the only reason to sustain segregation was an honest belief in the inferiority of Negroes.
+Warren convened a meeting of the justices and presented to them the simple argument that the only reason to sustain segregation was an honest belief in the inferiority of Negroes.
 Warren further submitted that the court must overrule Plessy to maintain its legitimacy as an institution of liberty, and it must do so unanimously to avoid massive Southern resistance.
 He began to build a unanimous opinion.
 Although most justices were immediately convinced, Warren spent some time after this famous speech convincing everyone to sign onto the opinion.
-Justice Jackson dropped his concurrence and Reed finally decided to drop his dissent.
+Justice Jackson dropped his planned concurrence and Justice Reed, after being reminded by Warren that a lone dissent would only encourage resistance in the South, finally decided to drop his planned dissent.
 The final decision was unanimous.
-Warren drafted the basic opinion and kept circulating and revising it until he had an opinion endorsed by all the members of the court.
-Reed was the last holdout and reportedly cried during the reading of the opinion.
+Warren drafted an initial ruling document and kept circulating and revising it until he had an opinion endorsed by all the members of the Court.
+Justice Reed, the last holdout, reportedly cried during the reading of the opinion.